 I recently had such a good meal at Bergen’s newly opened Frescohallen, in the former stock exchange building.
 It’s worth dining here for the beautiful fresco covered halls alone, but the food is also so good!
 Definitely order the enormous seafood tower to share, and their cocktails are also excellent.

 Bryggeloftet is another one of my favorites for traditional Norwegian food and a beautiful ambience in Bryggen.
 Bryggeloftet is Bergen’s oldest restaurant, run by the same family since 1910!
-The fish soup and steak here are both incredible.
+The fish soup, steak, and raspeballer (only on Thursdays) here are all excellent.

 Lysverket is an excellent (expensive) seafood restaurant inside the KODE museum.
 Colonialen Kranen in the Solheimsviken district offers a unique dining experience, serving meals in an old industrial crane overlooking the city through glass walls.
 And the beloved Restaurant 1877 offers seasonally inspired dishes in Bergen’s nostalgic meat bazaar.

-Go to Hoggorm for unique pizzas and oysters (it’s small, so go early), Pingvinen for budget friendly Norwegian food, Zupperia for reasonably priced Asian fusion, Jaja for street food and drinks, Nama for sushi, Namastey for Indian food, and Siam Ratree for Thai food.
+Go to Stefano for the best pizza in Bergen (according to me), Pingvinen for budget friendly Norwegian food, Zupperia for reasonably priced Asian fusion, Nama for sushi, Namastey for Indian food, and Siam Ratree for Thai food.

 If you want more suggestions, my friend Lisa has lived in Bergen for years and has a fantastic guide to the best restaurants in Bergen here (she has lots of other great Bergen and Norway tips on her blog as well).